-4.5 TEAM BUDGET & SPENDING
+5.5 CHALLENGE BUDGET

 Working on your Challenge might require you and your team to spend some money throughout the programme.
 For example, you might have costs for printing the poster.
-Additionally, your team might benefit from a teambuilding activity, or perhaps you need to purchase specific materials, or pay for a service.
+Additionally, your team might benefit from a teambuilding activity, or perhaps you need to purchase specific materials, or pay for a service or license.